Looking for renting a scooter in Barcelona? Awesome, yet how does it actually work? What options are there, and what should you know beforehand?

 Usually, the gas is not included and at least 1 helmet is always provided.
 If you are with a companion, you maybe need to rent a second helmet as it may not be included.

 Good to know: Avoid an extra free and always ask if the 2nd helmet is included in the price.
-Via Vespa for instance always includes 2 helmets!
+This always depends on the rental.

 Remember, wearing a helmet is mandatory.
 Without a helmet, the police will stop you in zero time and you are looking at a big fine.